YottaDB/YDBDoc/MessageRecovery/errors.rst

 Action: Ensure that the call-in application is not nested more than the limit (xxxx) that YottaDB supports.
 The number of nested call-ins can be reduced by not using call-ins, wherever possible, from external call functions.

 -----------------------
 CIMAXPARAM
 -----------------------

 CIMAXPARAM, Exceeded maximum number of parameters in the call-in table entry.
 An M routine cannot accept more than 32 parameters.

 Call in/Run Time Error: This indicates that the call-in table specified by $ydb_ci contains more than 32 parameters.
-Since an M formallist can only accept up-to 32 parameters, user cannot pass more than 32 arguments to gtm_ci(), excluding <c-call-name> and <ret-type>.
+Since an M formallist can only accept up to 32 parameters, the user cannot pass more than 32 arguments to gtm_ci(), excluding <c-call-name> and <ret-type>.

-Action: Reduce the number of parameters to be less than 32, in the call-in table as well in the M routine.
+Action: Reduce the number of parameters to be less than 32 in the call-in table as well as in the M routine.

 ----------------------
 CINOENTRY